bpmct/coder-ecr-sync/README.md

 Workaround to get AWS ECR working in Coder / example of scripting with the [Coder REST API](https://apidocs.coder.com).

-Run this script to update your registry in Coder with the latest ECR password.
+Run this script (in a cron operation) to update your registry in Coder with the latest ECR password.

 ## Context: